NativeScript/docs-v8/nativescript-core/Application.md

 ## Android

-For android, you can access the main activity for the application, currently active activity, a method to register a broadcast receiver and other Android-specific properties and methods, as we will see below.
+For android, you can access the main activity for the application, currently active activity, a method to register a broadcast receiver and other Android-specific properties and methods, as you will see below.

 ## Android Properties